AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-Putting the behavior in "when" also makes sense if you use mocks instead - the expectations are then separated from the "given" section, which also makes the tests easier to read.
-The disadvantage of using mocks is that you usually lose a part of (or the whole) "then" section, as the expectations are already expressed in the "when".
-I tend to decide what to use case by case.
+Placing the behavior in the “when” section also makes sense if you use mocks instead — the expectations are then separated from the “given” section, which makes the tests easier to read.
+The downside of using mocks is that you usually lose part (or sometimes all) of the “then” section, since the expectations are already expressed in the “when”.
+I tend to decide which approach to use on a case-by-case basis.

 > See [this section](https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs) of Martin
-> Fowler's "Mocks Aren't Stubs" to get more information about the differences between stubs and mocks.
+> Fowler's "Mocks Aren't Stubs" to learn more about the differences between stubs and mocks.
 > {: .prompt-tip }

-I stick to the same convention in the description of the tests.
-Depending on the framework, my test may look like this:
+I follow the same convention in the test descriptions.
+Depending on the framework, my test might look like this:

 [//]: # (@formatter:off)